Racial and Ethnic Disparities in Alzheimer's Disease

-Alzheimer’s disease affects all people.
-In fact, 5.8 million Americans are living with the disease.1 But there are differences in Alzheimer’s between non-Hispanic whites and Hispanic/Latino people and African Americans.
+Alzheimer's disease affects all people.
+In fact, 5.8 million Americans are living with the disease.
+But there are differences in Alzheimer's between non-Hispanic whites, Hispanic/Latino people, and African Americans.1

 People of color get Alzheimer's more often

 Research shows that early childhood stress can age your brain and affect memory.
-African Americans experience 60 percent more stressful events than whites, in part because of discrimination and inequality.3
+African Americans experience 60 percent more stressful events than whites because of discrimination and inequality.3

-The conditions in disadvantaged neighborhoods are linked with higher rates of Alzheimer’s.
-One study found that African Americans born into these neighborhoods were 40 percent more likely to develop Alzheimer’s than those who were born in safer neighborhoods.3
+The conditions in disadvantaged neighborhoods are linked with higher rates of Alzheimer's.
+One study found that African Americans born in these neighborhoods were 40 percent more likely to develop Alzheimer's than those born in safer neighborhoods.3

 Doctors know that living in a disadvantaged neighborhood can affect health negatively.
 This is because people have trouble accessing healthy foods, safe exercise options, clean air and water, quality education, and good health care.3

 Even though they get the disease more than whites, people of color are less likely to be diagnosed with Alzheimer's.
 There are a variety of reasons for this.

 One recent study points to a genetic cause.
 African-Americans with Alzheimer's make less of the tau protein that is used to diagnose people with the disease.
 That means they may not get a positive test for Alzheimer's using the standard test.
 Other factors may include stigma, misunderstanding, and lack of access to high-quality healthcare.2,4

 Fewer people of color join clinical trials, so their data is not included in the results.
 Several things impact clinical trial participation:5